About Lisa

 Lieberman, MSW, LCSW is a skilled trainer, engaging speaker and

-writer with over twenty-nine years of professional experience.
+writer with over 30 years of professional experience.
+She received

-She received her Masters of Social Work in 1977 from San Diego
+her Masters of Social Work in 1977 from San Diego State University.

-State University.
-Lisa travels nationally to present about issues
+Lisa travels nationally to present about issues related to "living

 Lisa